 They can also have a direct and pretty negative impact on your health if you have any problems with dust allergies.
 They move air around the room as they work.
 And that means the dust gets picked up and moved around the air.
 That level of disturbance is something that can be very difficult for people with dust allergies to deal with.
 So, if you think this might be a problem for you, you should definitely stay away from convective heaters in your home.
 It might not sound like a huge problem, but it is for many people.

 If you have a relatively small space in your home, you might think that the best way to heat it up is by using a filler heater but first you need to ask yourself is an oil heater is safe for you home.
 It’s effective in non-insulated spaces too, which is another bonus to consider.
 Because these oil heaters are filled with oil, there is always a risk they could spill their oil, and that can be dangerous to anyone who is in the area where that happens.
-It’s one of a few dangers of oil heaters that you should be aware of if you’re considering this type of heater in your home.
+It’s one of a few dangers of indoor oil heaters that you should be aware of if you’re considering this type of heater in your home.

 Carbon monoxide is another danger that you should most definitely be aware of if you’re going to put one of these things in your home in order to heat it.
 It can release carbon monoxide and has been known to cause serious health problems relating to this issue for some owners in the past.
 Of course, this shouldn’t happen, but that doesn’t mean it never does.